tobias-zucali/jamstack-static-generated-app/README.md

     - interesting alternatives with lots more features are [Relay](https://relay.dev) or [Apollo](https://www.apollographql.com)
   - I only used the [GraphQL.js](https://github.com/graphql/graphql-js) reference implementation on the server side, but there are problems e.g. with the preflight response
     - alternatives like [Apollo Server Lambda](https://github.com/apollographql/apollo-server/tree/master/packages/apollo-server-lambda) should be evaluated, there are good solutions for other backend languages as well
-  - [PostGrahile](https://www.graphile.org/) as connector to a PostgreSQL database sounds like a very interesting option
+  - [PostGrahile](https://www.graphile.org/) as the connector to a PostgreSQL database sounds like a very interesting option
 - functions as a service via [Netlify Functions](https://www.netlify.com/docs/functions/)
   - lambda functions are great as you do not need to take care for a server
     - there is no shared state between two calls, you will have to store/read from a database if you need it
-  - in this project it is problematic to have only one deployment process for the serverless functions and the web application as the build process needs access to the API
+  - in this project, it is problematic to have only one deployment process for the serverless functions and the web application as the build process needs access to the API
-  - I would recommend to use a platform independent framework like [Serverless](https://serverless.com) to be independent of a specific service provider
+  - I would recommend using a platform-independent framework like [Serverless](https://serverless.com) to be independent of a specific service provider
   - there are endless alternative providers, e.g. [AWS Lambda](https://aws.amazon.com/lambda/features/), [Google Cloud Functions](https://cloud.google.com/functions/), [Azure Functions](https://aws.amazon.com/lambda/features/)
   - the service is a [cost factor](https://www.netlify.com/pricing/#functions)
 - [Node.js](https://nodejs.org)